makedirectory/Covid_staffing_calculator_app/README.md

 ShinyApp searches for the following in the root folder:
 - server.R
-    - Contains shinyServer function
+    - Contains shinyServer function for server side functions
+    - Renders once per user
 - ui.R
-    - Contains shinyUI function
+    - Contains shinyUI function for front end rendering
+    - Renders once per R session
 - Covid_staffing_calculator.Rproj
     - What is this for?
 - Staff_projections.R